 How is the curriculum adapted for SEND students?

 We offer a broad and balanced curriculum for all students including those with SEND.
 You can curriculum information here.
 Sometimes adaptations to the curriculum or environment are required for students with special educational needs and disabilities.
 You can view details of the school's Access policy and other policies here.

 High quality teaching differentiated for individual students is the first step in responding to students who have or may have special educational needs.
 The SENDCo works with teachers to provide information, training, strategies and guidance to support effective teaching of the school curriculum.

 Sometimes students require something additional or different from what is available within the classroom.
 We offer a range of support and interventions for students dependent on individual circumstances.

 What expertise can we offer?

-The Link support students to overcome social, emotional, mental health and autism spectrum needs.
+The Link supports students to overcome social, emotional, mental health issues and autism spectrum needs.
 Learn more here.

 Young carers can also access support within school, to find out more, click here.

 The Learning Support Department consists of a highly qualified and experienced team of Teaching Assistants (TAs) who work closely with students to help with their learning.

 Sometimes students require alternative provision.
 This may mean accessing work experience or vocational training This is organised through our Family Link Worker, Mr John Bearn.